keboola/connection-docs/storage/byodb/external-buckets/index.md

 * Use external buckets to consume data in your warehouse produced by 3rd-party tools outside of Keboola.
 * Use external buckets to access data in table-like structures that are not directly supported by Keboola (e.g., views or external tables).
-* **Do not** use external buckets to load data into Keboola Connnection from services that already have an existing component.
+* **It's discouraged** to use external buckets to load data into Keboola Connnection from services that already have an existing component.
+Consider the following limitations of such approach:
     * You would have to orchestrate, maintain, and monitor the external pipeline, which is normally done by Keboola for you.
     * Manipulation with the data will not be tracked in the Keboola Connection audit trail.
-    * Event-driven triggering is not supported for external buckets, so you would need to synchronize the pipelines manually based on time.
+    * Event-driven triggering is not supported for external buckets, so you would need to synchronize the external and Keboola pipelines manually based on time.
 * While there are legitimate uses of external tools, keep in mind that by having data pipelines outside Keboola, you lose the main benefit of Keboola Connection – the ability to orchestrate, maintain, monitor, and audit the pipelines in one place.